We will conduct Community Preselections in federal electorates across Australia in the lead up to the next federal election.

 Eligibility

-a. register as a Community Preselector with a $10 registration payment (to cover administrative costs) and declare that they a not a current or recent member of Liberal, National, Labor or Green parties; or
+a. register as a Community Preselector with a $10 registration payment (to cover administrative costs); and

 The Criteria for Community Representatives (Candidates)